 - The District uses the interest rate charged by the lessor as the discount rate.
-When the interest rate charged by the lessor is not provided, the District generally uses the Municipal Bond Rate. - The lease term includes the noncancellable period of the lease. - Lease payments included in the measurement of the lease liability are composed of fixed payments, variable payments fixed in substance or that depend on an index or a rate, purchase option price that the District is reasonably certain to exercise, lease incentives receivable from the lessor, and any other payments that are reasonably certain of being required based on an assessment of all relevant factors.
+When the interest rate charged by the lessor is not provided, the District generally an estimate of its incremental borrowing rate. - The lease term includes the noncancellable period of the lease. - Lease payments included in the measurement of the lease liability are composed of fixed payments, variable payments fixed in substance or that depend on an index or a rate, purchase option price that the District is reasonably certain to exercise, lease incentives receivable from the lessor, and any other payments that are reasonably certain of being required based on an assessment of all relevant factors.